rerun-io/rerun/docs/content/getting-started/data-in/python.md

 ```

 Run your script once again and you should now see this scene in the viewer.
-Note that if the viewer was still running, Rerun will simply connect to this existing session and replace the data with this new [_recording_](../../concepts/apps-and-recordings.md).
+Note that if the Viewer was still running, Rerun will simply connect to this existing session and replace the data with this new [_recording_](../../concepts/apps-and-recordings.md).

 <picture>
   <img src="https://static.rerun.io/logging_data3_first_points/95c9c556160159eb2e47fb160ced89c899f2fcef/full.png" alt="">